-The Campus Community Asset Projects (CAPs) which A. J. Gordon Scholars develop are designed to explore asset-based thinking and collaboration in the context of a small community—in this case, our campus community.
+Campus Community Asset Projects (CAPs) are designed to explore asset-based thinking and collaboration in the context of a small community—in this case, our campus community.

-Individually or in teams, A. J. Gordon Scholars choose a campus-based community project based on shared interests or established needs.
+Individually or in teams, A. J. Gordon Scholars choose a campus-based community project originating from shared interests or established needs among neighbors.
 Each project is linked to the theory and practice of asset-based thinking and community development.
 Scholars are encouraged to build community partnerships and influence the community experience of their fellow citizens.
-Lifelong leadership is about one's influence with others, among others, and on behalf of others, and these projects are a shared vision for fulfilling the goal of learning to lead, which is emphasized in the A. J. Gordon Scholars program.
+Lifelong leadership includes active, faithful influence in the communities in which we live and work.

-Participants are exposed to the dynamics of complex social and community issues and resources.
-They have a chance to take an active role in leading with understanding, and to learn the practices of project development and management, teamwork, collaboration, community networking and advocacy.
+Project teams are exposed to the dynamics of complex social and community issues and resources.
+They learn the practices of project development and management, teamwork, collaboration, community networking and advocacy.
 Projects are a practical learning experience and a means to return real solutions to the campus community.